 Sunscreen: As you’ve just read above, the sun gets pretty intense on Gavdos, it’s the area with the highest solar radiation in Europe which makes it an ideal place for solar panels, but rather less for your skin.

 For peace of mind, if you are not such a fan of pebbled beaches, a good pair of beach shoes are always a good idea.
 Kids love them and while some people enjoy the massage pebbles can do on your feet, others hate them.
 So, keep those in mind.
+For more beach essentials, why not checking my what to pack for the beach in Crete?

 Other useful things to have with you